 When asked by any member of the public, we will confirm your ACFE membership status, including dates of membership and certification, whether you are a Certified Fraud Examiner, and whether you are a member in good standing.

-We use third parties to perform services on our behalf, including package delivery, printing, payment processing, marketing, advertising, and customer service.
+We use third parties to perform services on our behalf, including package delivery, printing, payment processing (including credit card processing), marketing, advertising, and customer service.
 These service providers are only allowed to process your personal information for the purposes requested by us or required by law.